ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/automated_v_and_v/index.rst

 We have automated some V&V checks on the PRL project by adding integration tests to `the simulation repository <https://github.com/ihmeuw/vivarium_census_prl_synth_pop/>`_.
-These tests run the simulation for a given number of time steps and check certain conditions with explicit Python :code:`assert` statements, which fail in unexpected situations.
+These tests run the simulation for a given number of time steps and check certain conditions with explicit Python :code:`assert` statements, which fail when the model exhibits unexpected behavior.
-For example, there is a test that checks that each non-GQ household in the simulation has exactly one living reference person.
+For example, there is a test that checks that each non-GQ household in the simulation has exactly one living reference person, a condition which should always be true.

-The integration tests have access to intermediate simulation state, not only simulation outputs, and can check conditions at each time step.
+The integration tests have access to intermediate simulation states, not only simulation outputs, and can check conditions at each time step.
 Therefore, they are quite similar to :ref:`interactive simulation V&V <vivarium_interactive_sim_v_and_v>` we have done in the past.
 Because not much changes over time in the PRL simulation (there is nothing like an intervention scale-up),